All Episodes

 I've seen it drive people crazy.

-I think you're right too that Hillary doesn't have a shred of it.
+I think you're right, too, that Hillary doesn't have a shred of it.

 She's not capable.

-She's she's a commander, she demands acquiescence and and she doesn't inspire anybody to want to take a step her direction.
+But she doesn't inspire anybody to want to take a step her direction.

-Donald Trump, whatever you think of him, uh at least he's out there and confident in the leadership position that he and the voters at this point have put him in.
+Donald Trump, whatever you think of him, at least he's out there and confident in the leadership position that he and the voters at this point have put him in.

-I want somebody in the White House who's going to be confident in being there, not somebody in the White House who is going to be nervous uh about being there, and I think that's a a very distinct difference.
+I want somebody in the White House who's going to be confident in being there, not somebody in the White House who is going to be nervous about being there.

 I think it's a good point.